 Twice during the week the school sponsored happy hour with le notizie della settimana, the news of the week, and dinners for students ($20 exclusive of wine).
 Friday night’s dinner also featured a Brazilian jazz duo.
 OK, so now I want to go to Brazil and dance after hearing them.
 Fantastico!

 From humble beginnings and a clear vision of the future, the school and cultural center continues to develop its presence to include so much more than just language learning.
-Babilonia boasts a vibrant study abroad program, www.study-abroad-programs-italy.com, has recently been appointed to the board of the American Association of Teachers of Italian, and participates with the University of Minnesota in a food sustainability project.
+Babilonia also offers a vibrant study abroad program and has been appointed to the board of the American Association of Teachers of Italian.

 Secondo me, in my opinion, Babilonia is the jewel in the crown of the ever-glittering Taormina.